 The traditional methods of production of stevia extracts are, with the exception of certain process improvements, fairly similar between all producers.
-Research is being undertaken that indicates that the use of a modified yeast organism to produce stevia extract through distillation might result in greater yields from raw materials, although with uncertain taste ramifications and requiring the use of genetically modified organisms.
-Although it is uncertain if new technology will lessen the economic viability of the Company's operations, it is possible that the new technology could result in lower-cost competitors.
+Product development for less prevalent but desirable steviol glycosides is underway using non-traditional methods; it is uncertain whether new technology will lessen the economic viability of the Company's operations, it is possible that the new technology could result in lower-cost competitors.